 3. Pause scheduled posts

-Depending on the severity of your crisis, you may want to pause scheduled posts.
+Depending on the severity of your crisis, you may want to pause scheduled posts as part of your emergency protocol.

 The worst thing that can happen in a social media crisis is for your prescheduled posts to carry on regardless.